Signed languages of Mexico

 Signed languages are used by Deaf people in many parts of the world.
 In Mexico, one signed language is used throughout most of the country.
-It is known in English as Mexican Sign Language and in Spanish by various names including Lenguaje de Signos Mexicano and Lengua de Señas Mexicana.
+It is known in English as Mexican Sign Language and in Spanish as Lengua de Señas Mexicana.
 In both English and Spanish, it may be referred to by the initials LSM.
-The number of people who depend on it as a primary means of communication is unknown, but the Deaf community in Mexico seems to be larger than many whole families of indigenous languages in the country.
+The number of people who use it as their primary or only language is unknown, but the Deaf community in Mexico that uses LSM appears to be significantly larger than many whole families of indigenous languages in the country.*

-LSM is distinct from other signed languages, such as American Sign Language (ASL, used in the United States, Canada, and many other countries), the signed languages of Spain, and those of other countries in Latin America.
-It has its own vocabulary and grammar; the latter is different from the grammar of Spanish, although there is also a style of signing in Mexico that arranges LSM signs according to Spanish grammatical patterns.
-LSM is truly a language in its own right, fully capable of expressing as wide a range of thoughts and emotions as any other language.
+LSM is distinct from other signed languages, such as American Sign Language (ASL, used in the United States, the English speaking parts of Canada, and many other countries), the signed languages of Spain, and those of other countries in Latin America.
+LSM has its own vocabulary and a complex grammar which is very different from the grammar of Spanish.
+LSM is a complete, natural language, which originated in and is unique to the Deaf Mexican community, and it is fully capable of expressing as wide a range of thoughts and emotions as any other language.

-LSM is not related to any other language in Mexico, but has some similarities to American Sign Language and other signed languages influenced by or derived from Old French Sign Language.
+LSM is not related to any other language in Mexico, but it has a historical relationship with Old French Sign Language (VLSF), so it has some similarities to American Sign Language and other signed languages influenced by or derived from VLSF.